RollandMichael7/PiGallery/README.md

 - ```plaque_template```: The path, relative to the dropbox app's base directory, to the PDF template that will be filled & displayed on the plaque monitor
 - ```photo```: The path, releative the dropbox app's base directory, to the image that will be displayed on the photo monitor

 On each iteration of the gallery, a random JSON is chosen.
-From that JSON, 1 object from its ```images``` array is chosen to display.
+From that JSON, one object from its ```images``` array is chosen to display.

 ## Environment Variables

-The following environment variables **must be set** for the script to work
+The following environment variables **must be set** for the script to work:

 - ```PIGALLERY_APP_KEY```: The key for your Dropbox app.
 - ```PIGALLERY_REFRESH_TOKEN```: The refresh token for accessing your Dropbox app.
 The function ```dropbox_get_refresh_token``` in the script can be used to get a refresh token if ```PIGALLERY_APP_KEY``` is set.